coleenquadros/configuration/docs/app-sre/design-docs/app-interface-test-data.md

 ## Problem Statement

-As part of our newly gained abilities to dynamically generate configuration, we want to be able to test that templating works as we expect.
+As part of our newly gained abilities to [dynamically generate configuration based on app-interface data](https://github.com/app-sre/qontract-reconcile/pull/2272), we want to be able to test that templating works as we expect.
 This essentially means that we want to define a test for a templated resource, specifying what the expected result looks like.

 Since templating happens based on data in app-interface, it is difficult to define a static file which represents the expected result.